The Best Things to do in Bukhara, Uzbekistan

 The memorial complex of Naqsbandi is even more important for Uzbek Muslims than the Chor Bakr.

-Naqsbandi was a theologist and founder of the Sufi order.
+Naqsbandi was a theologist and founder of the Sufi order in Uzbekistan.
 His message was to have your heart with god, work hard and be modest.
 This place sees few tourists, but is always crowded with locals that come here to pray.

-Like Chor Bakr it is a pilgrimage site and even muslims from neighbouring countries come here to honour Naqsbandi.
+Like Chor Bakr it is a pilgrimage site.
+Even muslims from neighbouring countries such as Kazakhstan and Kyrgyzstan come here to honour Naqsbandi.

 Where to sleep in Bukhara